 - When prompted, turn off all vehicle accessories, turn ignition key OFF and wait for the on screen prompt.
-If you wish to exit the Cylinder Balance test at this time, press the FF/M Total button. - When instructed by the message on the Tool's display, start the engine and press the ENTER ⊕ button. - A "One moment please preparation for test is in progress..." message shows temporarily on the Tool's LCD display. - 7.
+If you wish to exit the Cylinder Balance test at this time, press the LD/M muthan button. - - A "One moment please preparation for test is in progress..." message shows temporarily on the Tool's LCD display. - 7.
 When prompted by the message on the Tool's display, lightly press the accelerator pedal half way and release to activate the cylinder balance test.